rrivilis/rrivilis/ENGAGEMENT.md

 ⸻

-**Appendix: Common Misclassifications I Will Not Correct**
+**Appendix: Common Categories That Misclassify The Work**

 The following labels and objections have appeared frequently enough in responses to nonstandard research programs that I am listing them here to reduce redundant correspondence.

 If any of the following apply, no response should be expected.

-• **“This is mysticism / metaphysics / metaphor”**
+• **“Mysticism / metaphysics / metaphor”**

 The work makes formal claims, introduces internal constraints, and advances testable structural arguments.
-Misclassification as mysticism indicates methodological projection rather than critique.

-• **“This needs peer review before it can be taken seriously”**
+It is addressable and testable as a systems framework as opposed to a symbolic or mystical revelation.

+• **“Outside of peer review”**

 Peer review is a downstream institutional process, not a prerequisite for intelligibility or internal coherence.
-Requests framed this way do not constitute engagement with the work itself.
+Requests for engagement framed this way do not constitute engagement with the work itself.

-• **“Where are the proofs?”**
+• **“Proof obligations”**

 The work is not specifically scoped as a monograph in pure mathematics.
 Proof-theoretic obligations, where relevant, are local to specific formalisms and do not generalize across the entire project.
-Formal proof objects would be produced separately from the monograph as needed.
+Formal proof objects would be produced separately from the monograph when appropriate.

-• **“This isn’t rigorous”**

-Claims of insufficient rigor without reference to specific definitions, constructions, or failure modes are throat clearing gestures rather than analytical feedback.
-Proposed updates to formalisms, disagreements, or recommendations on research trajectory are welcome and encouraged.

-• **“This should be simplified / made accessible”**

-Difficulty is not an error state.
-The work is intentionally calibrated for readers willing to sustain complexity without compression.

-• **“This belongs in [discipline X]”**
+• **“[Discipline X]”**

 The project operates upstream of disciplinary partitioning.
 The work states in the prologue that it is a first principles project.
 Attempts to reassign it wholesale to a single field misunderstand its scope.

-• **“This is just philosophy” / “This is just theory” / “This is metaphysics”**

-These are indexical referents, not structure or content.
-The work spans formal systems, historical analysis, and applied models without reducing to any one of them.

-• **“This is political / ideological”**
+• **“Politics / ideology”**

 The work analyzes material and institutional constraints.
-Discomfort with implications does not constitute ideological content, but may constitute ideological affiliation by the accuser.
+Discomfort with implications does not constitute ideological content, nor does any political implication disqualify the substance of the project.

-• **“This needs to be debated”**

-The project is not advanced through adversarial debate formats.
-Critical engagement requires slow reading and specific contradiction analysis.
-I do not answer to requests that led with requirements for justification.

-• **“This reminds me of [thinker X], therefore it is derivative”**
+• **“Like [Thinker X] or based on [Thinker Y]'s late work”**

 Lineage recognition is not a refutation.
 Adjacency does not establish redundancy.

-• **“This is not how research is normally done”**

-Correct.
-The work does not depend on conforming to existing procedural templates prior to stabilization.

-• **“You should collaborate with an institution to legitimize this”**

-Institutional affiliation is not a criterion of validity and is not being sought explicitly to advertise this project at this time.

-• **“This is unfalsifiable / not even wrong”**
+• **“Unfalsifiable / not even wrong”**

 The work introduces structural commitments that can fail or update.
-Failure mode testing and falsifiability are encouraged.
+Claims of insufficient rigor without reference to specific definitions, constructions, or failure modes do not constitute response to the work.
+Proposed updates to formalisms, disagreements, or recommendations on research trajectory are welcome and encouraged.
 Blanket claims of unfalsifiability without specifying failure conditions will not be addressed.

-• **“This sounds like [buzzword]”**

-Analogical resemblance is not an argument.

 **Closing note for appendix**